mblode/mblode.github.io/_work/self-driving-car-concept.markdown

 link-title: Car Concept
 ---

 For a school project I designed and 3D modelled a fully autonomous, self-driving concept vehicle that is powered by a high-performance electric battery.
-The car's sleek aerodynamic form is inspired by a dolphin's streamlined curves.
+The car&rsquo;s sleek aerodynamic form is inspired by a dolphin&rsquo;s streamlined curves.